hapticssymposium-org/hs2026/site/content/presenting/toh.md

 ### Poster Presentation

-ToH papers that are presented as posters will be presented during a joint ToH and Work-In-Progress (WIP) poster session that will take place between 3:30 and 5:00 pm on Monday, March 30.
+ToH posters will be presented through both **a short teaser presentation** and **a poster**.
+Both parts will be held jointly with the Work-In-Progress (WIP).

-The ToH and WIP poster session will be held as a single-track event and will not be held in parallel with any podium or demo sessions.
+* For the teaser presentation, it will be a 45-second lightning talk, optionally accompanied by a one-page slide.
+If you choose to use the slide, please email the PowerPoint file to [toh@hapticssymposium.org](mailto:toh@hapticssymposium.org) **by March 27, 2026**.
+The teaser session will take place from **12:00 - 12:30 p.m. on Monday, March 30**.

-Presenters are responsible for the design and printing of their paper’s poster, which will be displayed on shared poster stands (with two posters per side) provided during the session.
-The maximum single poster size must fit within a portrait-oriented rectangle with dimensions of 36 inches (91.44 cm) in width by 48 inches in height (121.92 cm).
-Poster design, style, and formatting is at the discretion of the presenter.
-Presenters are encouraged to include the conference logo.
+* For the poster, it must fit within a portrait-oriented rectangle with dimensions of 36 inches (91.44 cm) in width by 48 inches in height (121.92 cm).
+Poster design, style, and formatting are at the discretion of the presenter, though presenters are encouraged to include the conference logo.
+Presenters are responsible for printing their posters.
+The poster session will be held from **3:45 - 5:15 p.m. on Monday, March 30, in the Sage room**.
+You will receive your ToH paper ID later, and the posters should be placed on the corresponding poster board according to the assigned ID before the poster session on Monday.

 ## Contact